shinrey9/KoreanNameHelper/replit.md

 ## Overview

-A web application that converts names from various languages to Korean Hangul with accurate pronunciation guides and audio playback.
-The app supports multiple source languages including English, Spanish, French, German, and many others, providing users with Korean transliterations along with romanized pronunciations.
+A multi-tool language conversion platform with a central homepage that provides access to various conversion tools.
+Currently features a Korean name converter that translates names from multiple languages to Korean Hangul with accurate pronunciation guides and audio playback.
+The platform is designed to expand with additional language conversion tools, each with individual SEO configuration capabilities.

 ## System Architecture